Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/32-DiagramEditor.md

 ### Move bend-points

 It is possible to snap the bend-points to all shapes by pressing **F4** shortcut key during the move.
-This feature is only available if the [snap to shapes preference](38-Preferences.md#rulers-and-grid) is activated.
 As for *snap to grid*, and unlike to snap for node, there is no visual feedback (gray grid line) drawn during the move.

 ### Remove bend-points